-Research, design, plan and manage the creation of a scripted narrative music video to a client brief.
-To enable the student to develop the video craft skills which complement existing audio learning, whilst managing all aspects of the video production process including client liaison, pre- and post-production to the mastering of the final product.
+In this module you will research, design, plan and manage the creation of a scripted narrative music video to a client brief.
+You will develop the video craft skills which complement existing audio learning, whilst managing all aspects of the video production process including client liaison, pre and post-production to the mastering of the final product.

 Live Performance Operations

 To consolidate and extend knowledge of technical operations in the broadcast media and creative industries, with specific regard to the additional challenges encountered in technical management of live performances.

 A placement year is an extended period of work experience at an approved partner that will complement your programme of study at LJMU.
 It will give you the opportunity to develop professional skills relevant to your course as well as the attitude and behaviours necessary for employment in a diverse and changing environment.
 Placements are normally for one calendar year on a full-time basis.
 Split placements of a shorter duration may be permissible.

 Study Year Abroad - Audio and Music Production

 The aim is to provide students with an additional year of study at an approved overseas partner that will complement their programme at LJMU.